 2. The Endowment Effect

 The Endowment Effect states that people place a higher value on items that they own or intend to buy.
 Ownership, or intent to own, create emotional bonds that people don’t want to break.

 “Ownership” creates emotional bonds that people don’t want to break

 How the Endowment Effect helped grow the IKEA brand

 When a customer puts something in their cart they begin to dream about their future with that item.
 Fantasizing about how it will look in their living room, and how much guests will admire it.
-Once customers create “pre-memories” they become emotionally bonded to the item.
+Once customers create these so called “pre-memories” they become emotionally bonded to the item.